-In stock orders are normally delivered within 5 working days using a tracked courier service.
+In stock orders are normally delivered within 7-10 days using a tracked courier service.
+New working practices in our warehouse and courier networks means it may take us a little longer to deliver your parcel than usual.
 We deliver to the UK.
 Regrettably we cannot deliver to the Channel Islands and the Republic of Ireland.
 Please note our Customer Services opening times are 9am - 5:30pm, Monday - Friday.

 You may return an item within 28 days of receipt for a prompt replacement, exchange or refund of the item price.
 Standard postal/Delivery charges will not be refunded on unsuitable items, unless order is cancelled within 14 working days of receipt of goods and returned parcels remain the customer's responsibility until received by us.
 Please read full Terms and Conditions for details.

 By Lou , 15 May 2020

 I bought this product specifically because it would light up in the dark, it does not, and there is not light when I press the Light button, very dissapointing